 - A multi-master cluster can be expanded to three or more nodes without downtime.

-- If the nodes are in separate data centers, then endpoints can interact with local nodes, rather than reach across the network to the primary server node.
+- If the nodes are in separate data centers, then endpoints can prioritize interacting with nodes in the same subgroup, rather than reach across the network to the primary server node.

 The following figure describes the deployment used for a two-node, single data center.